irisbaron/vsam-express-demo/README.md

 ## Part B: Steps to Create the VSAM application
 ### Create an Express Project
-First we need to create a node.js empty project.
+First we create a node.js empty project.
 ```bash
 mkdir vsam-demo
 cd vsam-demo
 npm init
 ```

 The ‘npm init’ will create and populate the package.json with the definition for the project.
 Press Enter to confirm the questions.
 Next we create dependencies using npm.
 ```bash
 npm install express vsam.js chai async --save
 ```